CYF2000127/RxnIM/README.md

 Overall Architecture of our RxnIM.
 </div>

-:sparkles: :sparkles: Please check out our newest work on versatile and multimodal information extraction from the chemical literature using a multi-agent system named ChemEAGLE: [paper](https://arxiv.org/abs/2507.20230), [code](https://github.com/CYF2000127/ChemEagle)!
+:sparkles::sparkles: Please check out our newest work on versatile and multimodal information extraction from the chemical literature using a multi-agent system named ChemEAGLE: [paper](https://arxiv.org/abs/2507.20230), [code](https://github.com/CYF2000127/ChemEagle)!

 ## :rocket: Using the code